 Can I act as a McKenzie Friend?

 If you are self-employed, you are able to act as a McKenzie Friend.
 This means you can take notes, offer advice and prompt responses to answers.
 It does not mean you can address the Court directly.

+A McKenzie Friend does not have a right to conduct litigation or exercise a right of audience.
+The court may grant those rights in individual cases, but it is unlikely to do so.

-A McKenzie Friend does not have a right to conduct litigation or exercise a right of audience, costs are not recoverable from the opposing party.
+If a court authorises a McKenzie friend to conduct litigation or exercise a right of audience, costs are not recoverable from the opposing party.
 You must make this clear to your clients.

-If your question is not answered, you can contact us by
+If your question is not answered, contact us via our dedicated customer service enquiry form.